 Should council give staff the go-ahead Tuesday, a capital budget request for detailed design will be brought forward in the 2017 budget with construction anticipated for 2018.

 More info can be found at http://bit.ly/2dZWJkF.

-We’re not convinced the city has the parking situation around the Elgin County Courthouse to the point where neighbours can breathe easy but, in any case, city council will also focus its attention Tuesday on creation of a courthouse neighbourhood.
+We’re not convinced the city has the parking situation around the Elgin County Courthouse to the point where neighbours can breathe easy but, in any case, city council will also focus its attention Tuesday on the creation of a courthouse neighbourhood.

 Director of Environmental Services, Justin Lawrence, is proposing development of the courthouse area as a unique neighbourhood.

 Lawrence postulates, “The establishment and enhancement of neighbourhoods around a central and identifiable theme can improve community pride and recognition.
-This in turn can improve interest in the area from a real estate perspective and potentially tourism.
+This, in turn, can improve interest in the area from a real estate perspective and potentially tourism.

 “Neighbourhood enhancements are a tool in the upcoming draft Complete Streets Manual this fall.”

-The courthouse area would be a significant pilot project, Lawrence indicates, because of its history, well-balanced streetscape, abundance of heritage trees and reasonably defined boundaries.
+The courthouse area would be a significant pilot project, Lawrence indicates, because of its history, well-balanced streetscape, an abundance of heritage trees and reasonably defined boundaries.

 So, what could such a neighbourhood include?

 Stylized street signs, creation of a promenade along the west side of Stanley Street and development of a walking tour app are all ideas that could be incorporated into the courthouse neighbourhood.